NizarI20/crewai/README.md

 ## Understanding Your Crew

 The countent-creator Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
-These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
-The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.
+These agents collaborate on a series of tasks, defined in `content_agents.py`, leveraging their collective skills to achieve complex objectives.
+The `content_tasks.py` file outlines the capabilities and configurations of each agent in your cr

 Let's create wonders together with the power and simplicity of crewAI.